farmera/sare_grant/study_results_drones.md

 rigorous study each of these might have been carefully monitored.
 Our goal was not to produce a scientific report but to make a meaningful recommendation to working sugarcane farmers.

-In more technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
-Our dependent variable was the final sucrose yield of each of thirty sections that were variably treated with nitrogen.
+In technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
+Our dependent variable was known at the end of the growing season: it was the final sucrose yield of each of thirty sections that had been variably treated with nitrogen.
+One of our key independent variables, nitrogen level, was also given.

 ![](img/ndvi/ndvi_winner.png)